torvalds/linux/Documentation/core-api/irq/irq-domain.rst

    irq_domain_ops.deactivate.
 3) Optionally implement an irq_chip to manage the interrupt controller hardware.
-4) No need to implement irq_domain_ops.map and irq_domain_ops.unmap,
+4) Anal need to implement irq_domain_ops.map and irq_domain_ops.unmap,
    they are unused with hierarchy irq_domain.

-Hierarchy irq_domain is in no way x86 specific, and is heavily used to support other architectures, such as ARM, ARM64 etc.
+Hierarchy irq_domain is in anal way x86 specific, and is heavily used to support other architectures, such as ARM, ARM64 etc.

 Debugging